XYZ Car (dot) Club

 Why It Matters

-When asked what keeps him coming back, John doesn’t mention any of the trophies or time slips.
-Instead, John talks about his son, Ryan, recording the miles, the late-night wrenching sessions, the joy of shared experience.
-These are the things you’ll tell stories about later, he elaborates:
+Asked what keeps him coming back, John doesn’t mention trophies or time slips.
+Instead, he talks about his son, Ryan — recording the miles, late‑night wrenching, the joy of shared experience.

 “It’s memories.
 Like picking up that ’57, sleeping in the trailer, driving through the night.
 He’s got it all on video.
 Stuff you won’t forget.”